State-Selective Ionization and Trapping of Single H$_2^+$ Ions with (2+1) Multiphoton Ionization: (2+1) REMPI of H

 \section{(2+1) REMPI of H$\mathbf{_2}$}

-We use (2+1) REMPI for producing \Htwop ions.
+We use (2+1) REMPI to produce \Htwop ions.
 First, \Htwo in the electronic ground state \XState with the rovibrational state ($\nu'' = 0$, $L''$) is excited to the intermediate state \EState ($\nu' = 0$, $L'$) by two-photon absorption.
-This is followed by non-resonant one-photon ionization resulting in a \Htwop ion in the state $X\;^2\Sigma_g^+$ ($\nu^+=0$, $L^+$)~\cite{marinero1983the,anderson1984resonance, perreault2016angular}.
-We use $(v'', L'')$, $(v', L')$, and $(v^+, L^+)$ to indicate the rovibrational states in electronic ground state, intermediate state, and ionic ground state, respectively.
+This is followed by nonresonant one-photon ionization resulting in a \Htwop ion in the state $X\;^2\Sigma_g^+$ ($\nu^+=0$, $L^+$)~\cite{marinero1983the,anderson1984resonance, perreault2016angular}.
+We use $(v'', L'')$, $(v', L')$, and $(v^+, L^+)$ to indicate the rovibrational states in the electronic ground state, intermediate state, and ionic ground state, respectively.
 The level diagram of the molecular states involved in (2+1) REMPI is shown in Fig.~\ref{fig:rempi}.

 The rovibrational level of the intermediate state can be chosen by resolving the transitions between different rovibrational levels in the ground and intermediate electronic states.
-For the expected range of the \Htwo rest gas temperature, the vibrational quantum number $\nu''$ in the electronic ground state is expected to be predominantly 0, while the rotational quantum number $L''$ can vary.
+For the expected range of the \Htwo rest gas temperature, the vibrational quantum number $\nu''$ in the electronic ground state is expected to be predominantly zero (the $\nu'' > 0$ population is \num{3e-9} at \qty{300}{\kelvin}), while the rotational quantum number $L''$ can vary.
 From dipole selection rules and restrictions on rotational states due to nuclear exchange symmetry~\cite{herzberg1950}, the allowed rotational transitions for two-photon absorption between two $\Sigma$ states are O($L$), Q($L$), and S($L$) transitions, where the rotational quantum number $L$ changes by -2, 0, and +2, respectively.
 Our experiments concentrate on the Q transitions, which we estimate to be a factor of at least 27 stronger than the O and S transitions (see Appendix~\ref{sec:theory}).